 When a doctor signs a certificate or completes a report it is a condition of remaining on the Medical Register that they only sign what they know to be true.

-A list of our current fees (to be reviewed again in April 2022) is provided below:
+A list of our current fees (Feb-2023) is provided below:

 All fees must be paid in advance of work being completed and supplied.

 We generally accept all payment types but for examinations specific payment methods may be detailed by the GP.

 We reserve the right to suspend, extend processing times for Private/Non-NHS work at any time due to busy periods.